montif1975/Wifi-Light-Thermo/README.md

 # WiFi Light Thermo (wlt)

-NOTE: This project is based on the Raspberry PICO example [tcp_server] (https://github.com/raspberrypi/pico-examples/blob/master/pico_w/wifi/tcp_server/).
+NOTE: This project is based on the Raspberry PICO example [tcp_server](https://github.com/raspberrypi/pico-examples/blob/master/pico_w/wifi/tcp_server/).

 WiFi Light Thermo, implements a WiFi-enabled thermostat that measures temperature and humidity.
 The measured values can be accessed via a web server interface—either through a simple formatted web page, an API endpoint, or a serial log.